 Things are looking brighter on my left flank now that the Pioneers have arrived.
-The Russians have chosen to ignore their presence and focussed on trying to break my squad on the left flank.
+The Russians have chosen to ignore their presence and focus on trying to break the German squad on the far left flank.
 They have come close.
 The squad has taken casualties and is now pinned down.

 The squad in the orchard takes another four points of shock, but that's not quite enough for them to pin.
-Nonetheless, the Pioneers have made an instant impact and shifted the initiative in the German's favour on their left flank.
+Nonetheless, the Pioneers have had an instant impact and shifted the initiative in the Germans' favour on their left flank.

 Things are not going quite so well for the Germans on the right flank.
 What started as a fairly even firefight has degenerated into a rather lopsided one, with the Germans very much on the wrong side.
 I'm having trouble moving one of the squads up to the fence, trying to move tactically is proving a desperately slow business.
 Meanwhile the Russian squad in the rough ground proves to be very resilient and quite my nemesis.
 They fire once again at the squad behind the fence, inflict more shock and this time it's enough to pin them.